thanos-io/thanos/docs/components/store.md

 - `write_timeout`: the redis write timeout.
 - `cache_size` size of the in-memory cache used for client-side caching.
 Client-side caching is enabled when this value is not zero.
 See [official documentation](https://redis.io/docs/manual/client-side-caching/) for more.
 It is highly recommended to enable this so that Thanos Store would not need to continuously retrieve data from Redis for repeated requests of the same key(-s).
 - `enabled_items`: selectively choose what types of items to cache.
 Supported values are `Postings`, `Series` and `ExpandedPostings`.
 By default, all items are cached.
+- `ttl`: ttl to store index cache items in redis.

 Here is an example of what effect client-side caching could have: